Kubernetes Deployment

 - Adjust resource limits as needed

-Deploy Mir with all infrastructure components but without monitoring.
+Deploy Mir with all infrastructure components but without a monitoring stack.

-Use when: You need a production-ready IoT platform and already have a prometheus monitoring stack or else.
+Use when: You need a production-ready IoT platform and manage observability separately.

 helm install mir ./mir -f values-standard.yaml